 Snakes have jaw bones that are quite unique in the animal kingdom.
 The skulls of most animals consist of the cranium (which holds the brain), the maxilla (the upper jaw), and the mandible (the lower jaw).
 For most animals, the maxilla is fused to the cranium.

 However, things are different for snakes.
-The upper and lower jaws of snakes are each split into two (a left side and a right side) and are held together by flexible ligaments, which results in an extremely flexible jaw that can open up wide enough to consume prey multiple times bigger than themselves.
+The upper and lower jaws of snakes are split into two (a left side and a right side) and are held together by flexible ligaments, which results in an extremely flexible jaw that can open up wide enough to consume prey multiple times bigger than themselves.

 Do Snakes Have Leg Bones?